-- Written Reports- groups: You will prepare Reports based upon a technology list and profile that I will provide to you during the semester (you will have the opportunity to choose your favorite new business technology among several options).
+- Written Reports- groups: You will prepare Reports based upon either (1) a technology list and profile that I will provide to you during the semester (you will have the opportunity to choose your favorite new business technology among several options), or (2) your own technology-based start up idea.
 Your Reports will consist of your novel legal strategy and detailed analysis that apply what you have learned during the semester to real-world technology.
 For this project, you will be working in small groups comprised of two or three students.
-Your final reports are due on [June 30th at 11:59 pm.] - Presentations: During our final class session, each team will give a professional presentation of your reports.
+Your final reports are due on [July 21 at 11:59 pm.] - Presentations: Each team will record and turn in a video presentation of your reports.
 I encourage you to think of the presentations as a client meeting, during which you will be advising your client on the major legal topics you have identified and analyzed.
-Your presentation shall consist of a 10-15 minute presentation of the report, with a short minute Q&A session to follow. - Online Attendance, Preparation, and Participation: Online class attendance is required.
-Please mute your microphones when you are not speaking.
-This is designed to be an online space with comfortable dialogue, collaborative work, and participation.
-We will sometimes use Breakout Rooms for smaller group discussions and exercises.
-I expect that you will be prepared for class and ready to participate.

-• Participation self-evaluation: No later than Tuesday, June 23rd, all students must complete a participation self-assessment where you will be asked to evaluate your class participation according to the guidelines listed below.
+Your presentation shall consist of a 10 minute presentation of the report.
+These reports will be shared with the class so that the class can learn from each other. - Attendance, Preparation, and Participation: Class attendance is required.
+This class is designed to be an engaging participatory space with comfortable dialogue, collaborative work, and participation.
+I expect that you will be prepared for class and ready to participate. - Participation self-evaluation: No later than July 12th, all students must complete a participation self-assessment where you will be asked to evaluate your class participation according to the guidelines listed below.
 Students that do not complete the participation self-assessment on time will receive no credit for the class participation component of their own grade.
 To qualify for a participation grade you must satisfy or exceed ALL of the listed characteristics for the given grade.